intel/dptf/README.txt

 switch.
 The help text for the esif_ufd can be viewed by passing it the -h switch.

-Provided that the contents of the /usr/share/dptf/cmd/start file are exactly "appstart Dptf", DPTF will be automatically started when esif_ufd is executed.
+DPTF will be automatically started when esif_ufd is executed.
-If you wish to manually start DPTF, remove the /usr/share/dptf/cmd/start file.

-Once the appstart has been issued, DPTF will be active.

 (Optional) Step 4 - Start ESIF Upper Framework Daemon w/command pipe and log Since the esif_ufd runs as a daemon by default, switches can be passed to